The New York Times Building: Glass wall

 The glass curtain wall is composed of double-glazed low emissivity panels that extend from the floor to the ceiling of each story.
 The panels generally measure 5 ft wide and 13.5 ft tall.
 The use of floor-to-ceiling glass was meant to signify the transparency of the media.
 It also maximizes natural light and the physical transparency of the facade.
 The window panes are generally protected by the ceramic rods.
 Since the rods contain a small gap at each story, the glass panels contain a small ceramic frit near these gaps.
 At ground level, there are glass storefronts, which allows pedestrians outside to see into the lobby.
+On Eighth Avenue, the storefronts are recessed 17 ft from the lot line.

 The notched corners contain exposed steel and lack screens, a design feature that represents the ideal of journalistic transparency.
 Instead, the corners contain one- and two-story-high rods, which serve as bracing and are designed in a pattern resembling the letter "X" (see The New York Times Building).
+The glass at the corners is also fritted.